sucho-archiving/sucho-archiving.github.io/browsertrix.md

 ### Interruptions
 If the crawl gets interrupted, or you need to interrupt the execution in the command line, browsertrix should be able pick up where it left off if you run a slightly different crawl command.

-This is an example you would need to modify for your case: `docker run -v $PWD/crawls/collections/history-org-ua/crawls/crawl-20220305161714-00e289c2da70.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --generateWACZ --text --timeout 120`
+This is an example you would need to modify for your case: `docker run -v $PWD/crawls/collections/history-org-ua/crawls/crawl-20220305161714-00e289c2da70.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --generateWACZ --timeout 120`

 The first argument now points to crawls/collections/....../crawl-[LOTSOFNUMBERS].yaml